ChaoticWeaponry/AD5M_HardwareReplacement/Enclosure-PSU/readme.md

 **Parts Needed:**
 -8x 12x3mm magnets for the enclosure top.
 -6x 36mm M4 screws screws for the back housing/cover assembly.
+-3ft/1m HDMI to Micro HDMI & USB-A to USB-C cables for the display.

 I have included an STL for the replacement front cover for the Meanwell LRS-450 adding support for a 92mm fan.
 The stock fan runs at 12v.